Portland Opera to Go

 How do you POGO?

 Each year, the Portland Opera to Go company performs 50-minute versions of operas for students.
 These are sung in English, or English and Spanish as bilingual productions.
-Some favorite past productions have been The Magic Flute, Beatrice, Hansel and Gretel, The Elixir of Love, The Barber of Seville, and La Bohème.
+Some favorite past productions have been Cinderella, The Magic Flute, Hansel and Gretel, The Elixir of Love, The Barber of Seville, La Bohème, and Beatrice, the first original commission of the Our Oregon series.
 The company travels over 5,000 miles throughout Oregon and southern Washington to spark the imaginations of students, educators, and teachers.
 So far, more than 275,000+ people have engaged with Portland Opera to Go.

 “The children loved it.
 It never ceases to amaze me how well the children engage...
 And it does my heart good to see [them] enjoy it so much.
 By allowing the children to interact, you give them a voice”